ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Surveillance is the observation or monitoring of an individual's communications or activities.
 Surveillance can be conducted by observers or eavesdroppers at any point along the communications path.

 GNAP assumes the TLS protection used throughout the spec is intact.
 Without the protection of TLS, there are many points throughout the use of GNAP that would lead to possible surveillance.
-Even with the proper use of TLS, surveillance could occur by several parties throughout the protocol.
+Even with the proper use of TLS, surveillance could occur by several parties outside of the TLS-protected channels, as discussed in the sections below.

 ### Surveillance by the Client